department of mathematics commencement

 Please see “Student and Guest Arrival Information” for details on where and when to enter the venue.

 A professional photographer from GradImages will be present to take photographs of each graduating senior as they are called across stage to receive name recognition.
 Students will be able to access their proofs online three days after the ceremony.
-Orders can be placed for through the GradImages website as long as students provide valid e-mail addresses on their name cards.
+Orders can be placed through the GradImages website as long as students provide valid e-mail addresses on their name cards.

 The UCLA Alumni Association is proud to support more than 500,000 Bruins worldwide with engaging events, volunteer opportunities, career resources and much more.
 We are excited to welcome you to the UCLA alumni family.